bvlj/android_vendor_lineage_health/docs/privacy_security.md

 # Privacy & Security

-The Health Mod never shares your data to any remote server directly, so your data never leaves your device unless it's being pulled by a 3rd party system that will host it on an external platform.
+CareCache never shares your data to any remote server directly, so your data never leaves your device unless it's being pulled by a 3rd party system that will host it on an external platform.

-Users have great controls over how their health data flows across different services, while the Health Mod takes steps to ensure that local data remains protected.
+Users have great controls over how their health data flows across different services, while the CareCache takes steps to ensure that local data remains protected.

-HealthStore takes advantages of existing robust standard security mechanisms of Android (such as runtime permissions and FBE) to safeguard user's data.
+CareCache takes advantages of existing robust standard security mechanisms of Android (such as runtime permissions and FBE) to safeguard user's data.

 It can offer even more protection thanks to its custom set of [SEPolicies](#sepolicies)